 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 License

 Mubarak, Mamdouh, "Network Design for In-motion Wireless Charging of Electric Vehicles: Models and Algorithms" (2018).
-Engineering Management, Information, and Systems Research Theses and Dissertations.
+Operations Research and Engineering Management Theses and Dissertations.
 3.